Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Related Work

-The more general definition of Eq.~\eqref{eq:agg} allows for different types of aggregation.
-The most common one is the so-called flow aggregation with $w_i=1$.
-This type of aggregation is just the sum in each aggregation period.
-Another type is stock aggregation.
-One usually sets $k=0,w_0=1$.
-Thus, only the last observation in each period is equal to the period's aggregate.
-As in most literature, we also focus on the flow type of aggregation.
+The most common aggregation method is flow aggregation (with \(w_i=1\)), which sums the values over each period.
+Another approach is stock aggregation, where only the last observation (\(w_0=1\)) is used.
+Like most literature, we focus on flow aggregation.

-Now assume that the higher frequency series $y$ seen as a random process is an $\text{ARIMA}(p,d,q)$ model.
-We are interested in the model specification of $y^\ast$ after aggregation.
-The theory gives us that $y^\ast$ is again an ARIMA model as discussed in \citet[Section 3.3]{Silvestrini2005TEMPORALAO}.
-We have that